ryssbowh/craft-themes/DEVELOPERS.md

 - Theme file loader plugin for images and fonts.
 This means you can reference assets (in the `url()` function) from a parent theme and they will be extracted.
 - JSON Manifest plugin
 - Public path set to `@themesWebPath/theme-handle` which is equivalent to `@webroot/themes/theme-handle`.
 That's where the css files will be written

+You can overridde your theme's method `getScssCompilerOptions()` to change the default options, or `getScssCompilerPlugins()` to change the default plugins.

 Compiling can be done in two ways :